 - properly installs an acceptable conversion system.
 To be acceptable, the system must comply with EPA conversion regulations

 EPA regulations on clean alternative fuel conversions provide options for fuel converters to avoid a possible tampering violation when the vehicle or engine is changed from its original certified configuration to enable operation on the new fuel(s).
-For a complete description of the Alternative Fuel Conversion program and links to the regulations, please go to Alternative Fuel Conversion web page .
+A complete description of the Alternative Fuel Conversion program and links to the regulations.